Last Updated on

 For professional bloggers (and those who want to be pros), making this move is a no-brainer.

-STEP 1: Sign up for Web Hosting and get a Domain name
+1. Sign up for web hosting and a domain name

 If you don’t yet have a personal domain or hosting provider, I recommend HostGator Hosting—they’re inexpensive, reliable, offer great support, and you’ll be able to grab both – your hosting and domain name from them.

-They’re less than $2.92 / month, so probably cheaper and more reliable than BlueHost, GoDaddy etc… HostGator tailors their service to bloggers and boasts very close to 100% uptime, meaning that you (and your fanatic followers) don’t have to worry about your site going offline.
+They’re currently $2.64 month with my link (above), so probably cheaper and more reliable than BlueHost, GoDaddy etc… HostGator tailors their service to bloggers and boasts very close to 100% uptime, meaning that you (and your fanatic followers) don’t have to worry about your site going offline.

 Don’t panic.
 This process is fast and easy, and I’ll walk you through every step.